xawei/xawei.github.io/source/_posts/Use VPC Endpoint to Keep Your Network Traffic in AWS.md

 ✅ The ENI forwards the request securely to the NLB in VPC B.
 ✅ The NLB routes the request to the backend custom service in VPC B.

-## 4. Advanced Use Cases
-### Securing Private Data Transfers
-Interface Endpoints ensure that data transfers between your VPC and AWS services are kept private, reducing the risk of data interception.

-### Optimizing Network Performance
-Gateway Endpoints eliminate the need for public internet routes, reducing latency and improving throughput for S3 and DynamoDB operations.

-### Cost Considerations
-Using VPC Endpoints can help reduce data transfer costs and potentially lower overall networking costs by avoiding data transfer over the internet.

-## 5. Conclusion
+## 4. Conclusion
 ### Summary of Benefits
+- Enhanced Security: VPC Endpoints keep your network traffic within the AWS cloud, reducing exposure to potential threats.
+- Improved Performance: By avoiding the public internet, you can achieve lower latency and higher throughput.
+- Simplified Networking: VPC Endpoints provide a straightforward way to connect to AWS services securely.
+- Cost-Effective: Using VPC Endpoints can help you save on data transfer costs and reduce the need for NAT gateways.